MANHATTAN, NYC, Baby Toddler Preschooler Speech-Language-Delay

 (You may also download our FREE pamphlet on Late Talking!)

-During this early stage of expressive language, toddlers also begin to acquire and develop their narrative skills.
+During this early stage of expressive language and speech and language development, toddlers also begin to acquire and develop their narrative skills.
 This is crucial as young children expand their use of language and communication by retelling or describing stories, experiences, or past events.
 Narrative development is directly correlated with a child’s success in school and academic achievement.

 Typically developing children commonly acquire all grammatical morphemes by age four (see chart below).
-But for children struggling with the narrative language, parents may notice some delays or missing aspects in their child’s language skills.
-At manhattan Letters, we work with students who struggle with narrative development.
+But for children struggling with the narrative language or coping with a language delay, parents may notice some missing aspects in their child’s language skills.
+At Manhattan Letters, we work with students who struggle with narrative development.

 NARRATIVE DEVELOPMENT IN CHILDREN